ethantanen/smush/README.md

   - start.js - RUN THIS FILE TO START THE APPLICATION.
 This file communicates with the Vault to get the necessary credentials to run the application and initializes the application (using the app.js file)
   - utilities - this directory contains helpful utility files such as for authorizing access to endpoints

   * to successfully begin the program you will need to obtain a fair number of credentials!
-Please contact me if you want temporary access to a set of credentials.
-They will be issued in the form of temporary readonly access to the Vault.
+Please contact me if you want temporary access to a set of credentials or help configuring your environment.
+T